you prefer, you can make your own oatmeal solution. Wrap

 1 qt (1 L) of cool water.
 Wet a

-cloth with the solution and apply the cloth to your skin.
+washcloth with the solution and apply the cloth to your skin.

-Don't scratch the blisters.
+Don't scratch.
 Scratching leads to more

 to prevent scratching.
 Put mittens or cotton socks on the hands of babies and